The American shopping spree is losing steam - KESQ

 (CNN) — It’s becoming tougher and tougher for Americans to carry on with their spending spree.

 Years of elevated inflation and the highest interest rates in almost a quarter century are wearing out the US consumer.
 Savings accumulated during the Covid-19 pandemic are drying up, borrowers continue to rack up debt and delinquencies are marching higher.
-Retailers say shoppers are under immense pressure, especially those with low incomes.
+Retailers say shoppers are fed up with rising prices and are changing their purchasing behavior.

 Americans power economic growth with their spending, and they’re being buffeted from every direction.